newtheatre/history-project/_shows/12_13/mary_shelley_s_frankenstein.md

 comment: "This is a weird case of student adaption, rather than writing.
 Also video: youtube>E6q8xO3FNic"

-facts:
+trivia:
-  - fact: "Large 'lake' was made using builders plastic.
+  - quote: "Large 'lake' was made using builders plastic.
 Started to leak after the first performance and had to be removed."
     name: Will Pimblett
     submitted: 2016-09-25
-  - fact: "Using a single projector we mapped video onto three screens as well as applying effects to the entire stage."
+  - quote: "Using a single projector we mapped video onto three screens as well as applying effects to the entire stage."
     name: Will Pimblett
     submitted: 2016-09-25